NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-your-first-nuget-package.md

 # Quickstart: Create and publish your first NuGet package

-In this tutorial, you learn how to create a NuGet package with Visual Studio and publish it to nuget.org.
+In this tutorial, you learn how to create a NuGet package with Visual Studio or Visual Studio Code, and then publish it to nuget.org.

 In this tutorial, you: